Meigyoku-Thmn/Ever17-NodeJS-Converter/documentation/SC3.md

 When you load a save, the game will resume the execution at a position last time you save, with every flags/variables last time it accumulated.

-This game has 2 sets of opcode: the main opcodes and the textual opcodes.
+This game has 4 sets of opcode: the **meta opcodes**, the **flow opcodes**, the **command opcodes** and the **textual opcodes**.

+* The **meta opcodes** are the prefixes of the 3 remaining opcode kind, also has an opcode that calls into textual subroutine;
+* The **flow opcodes** control the flow of script (branch, loop, call), as well as control the state of the game engine;
-- The main opcodes control almost everything except text box displaying;
+* The **command opcodes** control almost everything visually except text box displaying;
-- The textual opcodes control how text is displayed, play associated voice clip,... (anything related to displaying on text box).
+* The **textual opcodes** control how text is displayed, play associated voice clip,... (anything related to displaying on text box).

-The textual opcodes have to be inside subroutines that are called into by the main opcodes.
+The textual opcodes have to be inside subroutines that are called into by a meta opcode.
 When subroutine ends, the execution returns to the next main opcode.

 The main script segment (No. 3) is really a sequence of main opcodes, while the main script index table (No. 2) serves as a "[label](https://en.wikipedia.org/wiki/Label_(computer_science))" table, each offset of it is a label that points to a specific opcode on the main script.

-A few opcodes of main script has the same effect as a "[goto](https://en.wikipedia.org/wiki/Goto)" statment that can jump to other opcodes on the main script.
+A few opcodes of main script have the same effect as a "[goto](https://en.wikipedia.org/wiki/Goto)" statment that can jump to other opcodes on the main script.
 They accept an ordinal number that point to a label, the game can read the label to know where to jump to (relative jump by [jump table](https://en.wikipedia.org/wiki/Branch_table));

 This game also uses an image segment (No. 7), it's a sequence of [null-terminated strings](https://en.wikipedia.org/wiki/Null-terminated_string), each string is an image file name pointed by a corresponding index in (No. 5).

 Somewhat similar to label, some opcodes access and load image by accepting an ordinal number that points to a index that points to an image name.
-You can say that (No. 7) is a [string pool](https://en.wikipedia.org/wiki/String_interning), it exists because images are reused a lot in scripts (Although it was done poorly as there are some duplicated image names).
+You can say that (No. 7) is a [string pool](https://en.wikipedia.org/wiki/String_interning), it exists because images are reused a lot in scripts (Although it was done poorly as there are some duplicated image names in several script files).

 The textual script segment (No. 6) is a sequence of subroutines, each subroutine is a sequence of textual opcodes.
 Each subroutine is indexed by the textual script index table (No. 4).
 The main script calls into a particular subroutine by looking it up on the index table, the same way as label in main script.